limjiechao/lexical-editor/README.md

-## Purpose of this repo
+## Purpose

-This repository provides an extendable, production-ready wrapper around the Lexical playground: a reusable `<ExtendableEditor />` React component plus a curated set of nodes, themes, contexts, and plugins.
+This library provides an extendable, production-ready wrapper around the Lexical playground: a reusable `<ExtendableEditor />` React component plus a curated set of nodes, themes, contexts, and plugins.
 It’s intended to be a starting point for building rich-text editors that you can customize with your own nodes, toolbar, and behaviors.

-## Example: set up and use `<ExtendableEditor />`
+## How to set up and use `<ExtendableEditor />`

 Here’s a minimal example for an external app that installed this package.
 Install and then import from the exported subpaths: